francescawaters/safeguarding-foundation/README.md

 # __Portfolio Project 1 - Safeguarding Foundation__
 This website has been created to fulfill the project brief for Code Institute's first individual assessment.

+The live link can be found here: [Safeguarding Foundation](https://francescawaters.github.io/safeguarding-foundation/)

 ## __Description__
 Safeguarding Foundation is a fully responsive static HTML and CSS website designed to inform those interested in learning about adult safeguarding and what to do if a safeguarding issue is recognized.